wmacevoy/openscad-scon/README.md

 translate(sphere_center) sphere(sphere_radius,$fn=sphere_fn);
 ```

-## Intro
+## Introduction

-SCON is a data subset of OpenSCAD comparable to the JSON subset of Javascript.
+SCON is a convenient configuration data subset for OpenSCAD similar to JSON for Javascript.
-It is convenient configuration data subset for OpenSCAD.
-SCON stands for SCON and can be spelled SCON, Scon or scon.

-## A SCON value can be
+A SCON value can be

 * A number, a string, a boolean, or undef.
 * A list of values.